sgtlambda/fieldwork/README.md

 If you're using [bedrock](https://github.com/roots/bedrock) (which in case you aren't, you really should), you could also install to `/wp-content/mu-plugins/jannieforms` thanks to the bedrock autoloader.

-Creating a form is as simple as instantiating `JannieForm`:
+Creating a form is as simple as instantiating `Form`:

     use jannieforms\Form;